Holmes County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- Temporary Permit: The arresting officer likely issued you a temporary driving permit.
-This permit is valid until your ALR hearing or until the date your administrative suspension begins, whichever comes first.
+- The arresting officer should have provided you with a temporary permit, which remains valid until the ALR hearing or the start of the suspension period, whichever comes first.

 If You Refused Testing